sbarex/MediaInfo/README.md

 _Apple require that the Application and his Finder Extension must be code signed.
 I do not have a personal Developer Account so I cannot release a prebuild signed binary._

-The required `FFMpeg` and `WebP` libraries are linked inside the extension, so do others extearnal dependency are required.
+The required `FFMpeg` and `WebP` libraries are linked inside the extension, so no others external dependency are required.

-Move the builded app on your Applications folder and launch it to set the monitored folders and the other settings.
+Move the build app on your Applications folder and launch it to set the monitored folders and the other settings.
 Then you need to enable the associated Finder Sync Extension on the System Preferences / Extensions.

 ![System preferences/Extensions](extensions.png)